microsoft/node-api-dotnet/docs/overview.md

 This project enables advanced interoperability between .NET and JavaScript in the same process.

  - Load .NET assemblies and call .NET APIs in-proc from a JavaScript application.
- - Load JavaScript packages call JS APIs in-proc from a .NET application.
+ - Load JavaScript packages and call JS APIs in-proc from a .NET application.

 Interop is [high-performance](./features/performance) and supports [TypeScript type-definitions generation](./features/type-definitions), [async (tasks/promises)](./features/js-threading-async),